vincenteof/vincenteof-obsidian/400 - Zettelkasten/EIP7702 and its danger.md

 1. If your account is signed to a malicious contract, you are definitely fucked
 2. If your account is signed to a good contract, but someone malicious phishes using the contract, you are fucked too (like smart contract vulnerabilities)

 The key to EIP7702 is `setcode` tx.
-After that tx, your account's code points to ann
+After that tx, your account's code points to another smart contract.

 # References